 Riding is a great way to enjoy the sensation of the wind in your hair and on your skin—but no one likes listening to wind noise.
-Not only is it bad for your actual ability to hear, it’s just an unpleasant thing in general.
+Not only is it bad for your actual ability to hear and damaging to your ears, but it’s also just an unpleasant thing in general.
 What’s a rider to do?

 Pairing a set of earplugs up with a Bluetooth helmet communicator is a good choice (and it’s my preferred one, personally), but there are plenty of reasons that might not be a good option for you.
 For one thing, BT communications units are expensive.
 For another, BT comms units may not appeal very much if you don’t have other riding buddies who are also using compatible comms units.
 Maybe you just don’t like the idea of sticking strong adhesive to a helmet graphic you really like.
 (We totally get that one, by the way.
 No one wants to ruin their favorite lid.)
 Isn’t there another way?

 What About Earbuds?

 That’s where a good pair of earbuds under your helmet can be your new best friend.
 Wired ones will likely be your least expensive option.
 They are usually lower profile than wireless ones and are therefore less likely to end up stuck in an uncomfortable position between your ears and your helmet.
 Obviously, you’ll have to be careful not to get your wires stuck in your jacket zipper, and accidentally unplugging yourself from your phone or other device is another potential issue.
 Sliding a balaclava over your head after you get your wired earbuds situated can help keep everything right where you want it.